oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : OPTIONAL A JSON object that describes the environmental context of the requested transaction.

 ### Requester Context {#requester-context}
 The Txn-Token SHOULD contain an `rctx` claim.
-This MAY include the IP address information of the originating user, as well as information about the computational entity that requested the Txn-Token as well as contextural attributes of the originating request itself.
+This MAY include the IP address information of the originating user, as well as information about the computational entity that requested the Txn-Token as well as contextual attributes of the originating request itself.

 The JSON value of the `rctx` claim MAY include any values the Txn-Token Service determines are interesting to downstream services that rely on the Txn-Token.
 The following claims are defined so that if they are included, they have the following meaning: